icewolfz/jiMUD/docs/codeeditor.md

 ### Description editor

-Allows you to edit, add or delete terrain descriptions
+Allows you to edit, add or delete terrain descriptions.
+Pressing escape inside any active property editor will cancel the editor and not modify the value, pressing enter or clicking outside of the editor will confirm the change and update the value.

 - `Index` read-only index of the description, used to tie terrains to rooms, unused descriptions will have red indexes
 - `Short` The rooms short description which is a single line of text